 Previous research has shown that trays should be steamed at 176°F (80°C) for 30 minutes (Table 1).
-However, work conducted in conjunction with the NC State Department of Entomology and Plant Pathology indicated that steaming trays at 158°F (70°C) for 2 hours can also be utilized and maintain disease control equivalent to MeBr fumigation.
-Although reduced temperature and extended time was shown to work in a single study, the higher temperature recommendation has proven to be effective over multiple years with actual on-farm results.
+However, recent work demonstrated that it is possible to steam trays at 158°F (70°C) for 2 hours and maintain 100% control.
+The benefit of a reduced temperature threshold is the reduced performance specifications required of the steam equipment used for this process.
+Although the reduced temperature and extended time were shown to work in a single study, the higher temperature recommendation has proven to be effective over a number of years and actual on-farm results.
 It should also be emphasized that steam must be used, not dry heat.
-Simply placing the trays in a bulk barn, or other structure, and advancing the heat to the desired temperature at the corresponding time required will not be effective.
-Steam is more effective at penetrating cracks in the tray walls to ensure contact with all potential pathogens surviving in trays.
-Care should be taken to prevent overheating to trays because Styrofoam trays will shrink if exposed to elevated temperatures (> 200°F), and the amount of damage will increase withe exposure time.
+Simply placing the trays in a bulk barn, or other structure, and advancing the heat to the desired temperature at the corresponding time required will not be very effective.
+Steam is more effective at penetrating cracks in the tray walls to ensure contact with all potential pathogens.
+Care should be taken to prevent overheating the trays because Styrofoam trays will shrink if exposed to elevated temperatures (> 200°F), and the amount of damage will increase withe exposure time.
 It should be noted that steam also will not eliminate black root rot (Thielaviopsis basicola) or tobacco mosaic virus organisms.
 Proper protocol should be followed when handling the trays and placing them in storage to avoid re-contamination of the trays.

 For more information regarding equipment specifications and costs associated with building your own steam sanitation system Contact your local N.C.
 Cooperative Extension agent.